-By noon the next day, a majority of the passengers and crew were evacuated.
-Everyone was off the ship by 6:00 PM.
-The cruise ship was able to dislodge itself without the weight of the passengers during high tide.
-After an inspection for leaks by the Coast Guard, the boat made it safely back to the marina.
+Most of the stranded were eventually brought to shore by two Coast Guard cutters that reached the smaller boats.
+Four individuals were transported by helicopter.
+According to reports, the ship appeared to be leaning to one side but was said to be stable.
+Throughout the night, the hungry guests were fed hot dogs, soda, and bottled water.
+The next morning they were served a hot breakfast of bacon and eggs.
+A generator kept the electricity flowing, so everyone was able to stay comfortable with adequate air-conditioning and lighting.
+By noon, most of the passengers and crew were evacuated. and everyone was off the ship by 6:00 PM.
+The Escapade was able to dislodge itself without the weight of the passengers during high tide.
+After an inspection for leaks by the Coast Guard, the ship made it safely back to the marina.
 An investigation by the Coast Guard revealed passengers were gambling illegally throughout the night.
-The operating company suspended the Captain with pay until an internal investigation was complete.
+Tradewinds suspended the captain until an internal investigation was complete.

-A week after the ship ran aground, the company’s Vice President stated their internal investigation found no wrongdoing by the Captain.
-The Vice President said the crew gave out decks of playing cards to keep guests entertained and they were also allowed to sit at the tables, but the games were not operational.
-Passengers that were interviewed by the Coast Guard reported they were allowed to gamble for hours after becoming stuck.
+A week after the Escapade ran aground, Tradewinds’ vice president stated their internal investigation found no wrongdoing by the captain.
+The crew gave out decks of playing cards to keep guests entertained and they were also allowed to sit at the tables, but the games were not operational.
+Passengers interviewed by the Coast Guard reported they were allowed to gamble for hours after becoming stuck.
 One passenger said the slot machines were not turned off until 4:00 AM.
-Regardless of the conflicting stories, the Coast Guard allowed the cruise ship to keep its certification of inspection and keep operating.
+Regardless of the conflicting stories, the Coast Guard allowed the cruise ship to keep its certification of inspection and remain operating.

-A year after the first incident, the cruise ship ran aground again.
-This time it was not immediately reported to the Coast Guard.
-The crew said they briefly scrapped the bottom and never stopped.
-Passengers reported that they were stranded for roughly two hours before the cruise ship was able to free itself.
+A year after the first incident, the ship ran aground once again, but this time it was not immediately reported to the Coast Guard.
+The crew onboard said they briefly scrapped the bottom and never stopped.
+Passengers reported that they were stranded for roughly two hours before the Escapade was able to free itself.
 The crew was unsure if they needed to contact authorities since they were not in an emergency.
-After the incident, the Coast Guard removed the certificate of inspection from the vessel, which means it cannot operate with passengers.
+After the incident, the Coast Guard removed the certificate of inspection from the vessel deeming it inoperable.

-A meeting with the owners and the Coast Guard determined there was no set a date for the certificate to be reinstated.
+A meeting with the owners and the Coast Guard determined there was no timetable for the certificate to be reinstated.
 The owners ultimately decided to list the ship for sale for $4 million several years ago.
 Without a buyer, the vessel remained moored.
 The Coast Guard ordered the owner to move the ship farther south in 2016 to avoid Hurricane Matthew.
 A lack of maintenance has left the vessel in rough shape due to years of neglect.
-Today, the cruise ship remains moored while plans for a renovation are in the works.
+Today, almost a decade after its inaugural cruise, the Escapade remains moored in Florida while plans for a renovation are in the works.